 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-I personally love reading the “ways to save money posts” on pinterest because I have found (over and over again) USEFUL information in them, or at the very least, inspiration and resolve to spend more carefully and make my money go further.
+I personally love reading the “ways to save money” articles on pinterest because I have found (over and over again) USEFUL information in them, or at the very least, inspiration and resolve to spend more carefully and make my money go further.

 And that is awesome.

-So today I thought I would share a few things we’ve started doing in the past couple years that have saved us THOUSANDS.
+So today I thought I would share a few things we’ve started doing over the past year that have saved us THOUSANDS.
 (Seriously, no exaggeration.
 I wish it were an exaggeration, because it’s frustrating to realize that if we had started doing these things earlier… well… literally thousands.)

 Savings $10/ month = $120/ year